RaphaelZH/DataCamp_Study_Notes_EN/README.md

     §1.3 Building Deep Learning Models with Keras

-        §1.3.1 Creating a keras model
+        §1.3.1 Creating a Keras model

         §1.3.2 Compiling and fitting a model